tytydraco/canary/README.md

 ## Self Update
 **Make sure** that your git client does not require authentication to pull new changes.
 Otherwise, the server will lock up waiting for a password authentication.

+# Loops
+Canary can run a series of loops asynchronously.
+These can perform essential checks.
+For example, a process checker that reboots the device if it ever terminates, or a network checker that will reboot the device if it loses connection to the internet.

 # Init
 Canary bundles in a tiny init script helper.
 Scripts are executed every time canary starts up.
 Scripts MUST have execution permissions.